emissary-ingress/emissary/README.md

 kubectl apply -f ambassador-https.yaml
 ```

 This will create an L4 load balancer that will later be used to talk to Ambassador.
 Once created, you'll be able to set up your DNS to associate a DNS name with this service, which will let you request the cert.
+Sadly, setting up your DNS and requesting a cert are a bit outside the scope of this README -- if you don't know how to do this, check with your local DNS administrator!
+(If you _are_ the domain admin and are just hunting a CA recommendation, check out [Let's Encrypt](https://letsencrypt.org/).)

 Once you have the cert, you can run